 Morant’s Curve is a scenic viewpoint near Lake Louise of a dramatic bend along the Bow River where trains pass through the Canadian Rockies.
-As trains pass around the bend, they have a spectacular backdrop of the Lake Louise mountains and surrounding valley.
+As trains pass around the bend, they have a spectacular backdrop of the mountains in the Lake Louise region and surrounding valleys.

-The famed photo spot is along the Bow Valley Parkway and is a very popular location for photographers.
-It’s a fabulous stop for visitors who plan to take a leisurely drive down the parkway.
+The famed photo spot is along the Bow Valley Parkway and is a popular photographer location.
+It’s a fabulous stop for visitors planning to drive leisurely down the parkway or who are already at Lake Louise.

 All About Morant’s Curve

-The famed photo spot is a short drive from Lake Louise and you can even see the mountains that surround the glacial lake.
-Its location is off the Bow Valley Parkway, an alternate scenic route that connects Banff and Lake Louise.
+The famed photo spot is a short drive from Lake Louise, and you can even see the mountains surrounding the glacial lake.
+It is off the Bow Valley Parkway, an alternate scenic route to the highway that connects Banff and Lake Louise.

-Photographers plan their time here strategically and to catch a shot of a train heading west in the morning light is certain to be a winner.
-However, anyone can appreciate the spectacular view so it’s well worth a stop for anyone driving along the parkway.
+Photographers plan their time here strategically, and catching a shot of a train heading east in the morning light will surely be a winner.
+However, anyone can appreciate the spectacular view, so it’s well worth a stop for all driving along the parkway.

 Mount Fairview is the most prominent mountain background, but also Mount St. Piran, Niblock, Whyte, Saddle, Sheol, and Haddo Peak.
-If you’re curious Lake Louise sits to the North of Mount Fairview.
+If you’re curious, Lake Louise sits North of Mount Fairview.

 Why is it Called Morant’s Curve?

-His images of Emerald Lake and Moraine Lake were used as sources for the banknotes that featured the two iconic lakes.
-It’s said that the curve was his favorite location to photograph.
+His images of Emerald Lake and Moraine Lake were used as sources for the banknotes featuring the two iconic lakes.
+The curve is said to have been his favorite location to photograph.

 Directions To Morant’s Curve

-The fastest way to Morant’s Curve is from the North end of the Bow Valley Parkway.
-It is one of the first notable stops along the parkway from this direction and takes about a five-minute drive.
+The fastest way to Morant’s Curve is from the North end of the Bow Valley Parkway near Lake Louise Ski Resort.
+It is one of the first notable stops along the parkway from this direction and takes about five minutes to drive.

-It’s pretty tough to miss the viewpoint as there is a nice concrete viewpoint with a railing constructed when the view opens up.
+It’s pretty tough to miss the viewpoint as there is a nice concrete viewing deck with a railing constructed when the view opens up.
 Across from the viewpoint is a small parking lot with enough room for a dozen vehicles.

 Is There Parking at Morant’s Curve?